Charlesonr/your-crypto/README.md

 # Your Crypto
-Creating your own crypto in solidity
+Creating your own crypto in solidity - by CH